tibers/cassandra/README.md

 ##### `keyspace_name`
 The name of the keyspace to be created.
 Defaults to the name of the resource.

+### Defined Type cassandra::schema::permission

+Grant or revoke permissions within the schema.
+Please see the example code in the [Begining with Cassandra](#beginning-with-cassandra) section of this document.

+#### Attributes

 ### Defined Type cassandra::schema::table